 What are the benefits of using Blockfi?

 Well, just like with any lending and borrowing – if you are a lender with money, you put that money to work for you and that is the main selling point and benefit of Blockfi.
-You can get passive money income stream through their interest rate, that runs at around 6.2% annually.
+You can get a passive money income stream through their interest rate, which runs at around 6.2% annually.

-Blockfi is quite flexible with repayments, as their loans are interest only loans, so you only need to pay interest over the term, and can repay in full at any time with no prepayment penalties.
+Blockfi is quite flexible with repayments, as their loans are interest-only loans, so you only need to pay interest over the term, and can repay in full at any time with no prepayment penalties.